giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/09-typescript-summary/README.md

 - For bare specifiers, it will use the regular module resolution, but with the `types` condition.

 - If there is no `exports` in the `package.json`, it will use the `types` field.

+---

+## Best practices

+- If you can, use `moduleResolution: NodeNext`.
+It is the only one that is compatible with all runtimes (Node.js, browser, Bun, Deno...).

+- If you can't, use `moduleResolution: bundler`.

+- Use `exports` and the custom condition `types` for type resolution.
+Don't use the "main" `types` because it does not work if you have multiple entry points to the package.